sfu-cmpt340/2024_1_project_30/README.md

 <a name="demo"></a>
 ## 1. Example demo

-A minimal example to showcase your work
+A minimal example to showcase your work.
+As there are 3/4 separate .py programs to run, we will demo the work one by one.

 ```python
 from amazing import amazingexample